 Other Common DynamoDB FAQ (with Answers)

-- Is DynamoDB document-based?
+- Is DynamoDB real-time?

 - How to access DynamoDB from Apache Storm?

-- Can glue write to DynamoDB?
+- Can I add another region to global DynamoDB?